sophiebatten123/SudokuGame/README.md

 Some alterations were made from the original wireframe designs to improve User Experience (UX) including:

-- The difficulty selection was changed into a drop-down menu; replacing radio buttons.
-This was done due to the site containing looking too overcrowded and overwhelming for the user.
-It was imperative that the site remained simplistic and therefore this change was important.
+- The difficulty selection was changed to appear on the screen immediately when the game started.
+This was to avoid any confusion on how to start the game and changed based upon user testing.
 - An on-screen keypad was created to improve User Experience (UX) on a mobile device.
 After user testing it was apparent that using a mobile keypad to play the game was exhausting and therefore by creating an on-screen keypad it made the game easier to navigate.

 # Features